Omikhleia/fancytoc.sile/README.md

 [![Luarocks](https://img.shields.io/luarocks/v/Omikhleia/fancytoc.sile?label=Luarocks&logo=Lua)](https://luarocks.org/modules/Omikhleia/fancytoc.sile)

-This package for the [SILE](https://github.com/sile-typesetter/sile) typesetting system provides an altenative way to output a table of contents, with two levels only being used, but with nice curly braces!
+This package for the [SILE](https://github.com/sile-typesetter/sile) typesetting system provides an alternative way to output a table of contents, with two levels only being used, but with nice curly braces!

 ![fancytoc](fancytoc.png "Fancy table of contents example")